dthree/wat/readme.md

 - Import / Export preference commands.
 - Raw command-line auto-completion implemented.
 - Finish readme / editing guidelines.
 - At least 20 complete libraries or languages documented.
+(4 done)
+- Tour
 - Tests.
 - XO linting.
 - *Suggestions?
 Wat is for you, and must be uncomprimisingly amazing.*